ansible-community/ara/README.rst

     # Run an Ansible playbook
     ansible-playbook playbook.yaml

+    # Use the CLI to see recorded playbooks
+    ara playbook list

 Data will be available on the API server in real time as the playbook progresses and completes.

+Read more about how container images are built and how to run them in the `documentation <https://ara.readthedocs.io/en/latest/container-images.html>`_.

 Live demo
 =========